The lymphatic system is a major part of your body’s immune system. It includes your lymph nodes, bone marrow, spleen, and thymus.

 Bone marrow is the soft, spongy tissue inside most of our bones.
 It makes important blood cells, including red blood cells and platelets.

-If your doctor thinks lymphoma started in your bone marrow, you might need a bone marrow biopsy.
-In this test, a small sample of bone marrow is removed and checked for lymphoma cells.
+Lymphoma can start in your bone marrow.
+If your doctor thinks this is the source of your lymphoma, you might need a bone marrow biopsy.
+In this test, a healthcare professional removes a small sample of bone marrow for lymphoma cells.

-A bone marrow biopsy isn’t required for all lymphoma diagnoses.
+A bone marrow biopsy isn’t necessary for all people with a lymphoma diagnosis.
 Your doctor will decide if you need one.

-Immunophenotyping is a laboratory test that checks the affected cells for specific markers, called clusters of differentiation (CD).
+Immunophenotyping is a lab test that checks the affected cells for specific markers, called clusters of differentiation (CD).
+There are different methods for achieving this.

-In this test, antibodies are used to check a tissue sample for specific proteins.
+In this test, the doctor uses antibodies to check a tissue sample for specific proteins.
 The antibodies stick to the proteins, which activates an enzyme or fluorescent dye.
 This shows up under a microscope, which allows a specialist to determine the type of lymphoma cells.

 Flow cytometry uses fluorescent antibodies to stain blood cells.
-The blood is placed in a flow cytometer, which evaluates:
+A healthcare professional will place the blood or tissue in a flow cytometer, which evaluates:

 - number and percentage of cells